quirky14-dev/HiveSync/docs/HiveSync_UI_Layout_Guidelines.md

 - All colors and layouts are **preferred**, final UI can adapt to branding and design changes.
 - Mobile and desktop layouts should **share core components** (diff view, comment panel, notifications) for familiarity.

+## 7 Block-Level UI Controls

+Every comment block or line must display a small action toolbar when rendered for review:

+Toolbar Buttons:
+- ❌ Remove: Immediately hides the block and marks state as removed.
+- 📋 Copy: Copies the block’s text directly to clipboard (no backend event required).
+- ↻ Restore: Only visible when a block is removed.
+Marks state back to pending.

+Placement Requirements:

+IDE Plugin:
+- Use inline decorations, gutter icons, or hover toolbars.
+- Buttons must appear adjacent to the comment block within the editor or diff view.

+Desktop App:
+- Buttons appear on each block inside the review screen.
+- Support mouse hover or always-visible mini-icons depending on layout.

+Mobile App:
+- Buttons appear inside a collapsible or always-visible mini-toolbar on each block.
+- Touch-friendly spacing required.

+Behavior Rules:
+- Removing a block updates backend state immediately.
+- Restoring a block likewise updates backend state.
+- Copy does not touch backend; it is strictly front-end functionality.
+- Block controls must not affect unrelated blocks.
+- Approval/denial applies to the entire patch after block-level adjustments.

+---

+---
+## iPad Conflict & Editing Rules
+- Display remote revision state upon file open.
+- Soft-lock banner when another device is editing.
+- Conflict modal shown when base_revision_id mismatch occurs.

+---
+## Admin Message UI
+Clients display modal for `admin.message` WebSocket events with an OK button.